 What I see more often is deaf, blind sales pitching for promoting business deals.

-Don’t get me wrong, I believe in interruption and disruption to build a sales pipeline.
-These are necessary skills for bringing awareness of our solutions and products.
+Don’t get me wrong, I believe in interruption and disruption to building a sales pipeline.
+These are necessary skills for bringing awareness to our solutions and products.
 But, pitching too early in the game or not even waiting for the game to start is not a good practice.

 There is a better way for Sales Professionals who want to promote themselves without being pitchy.
 I suggest priming the Sales Approach with the following 3 questions: